The new PANRE and PANRE-LA exam for physician assistants has arrived! Are you prepared?

 This begs the question, "Should I know the PANCE disorders for my PANRE exam?"
 To which the answer should be no!
 But given the missing PANRE disorders under a topic such as conduction disorders/dysrhythmias, includes sick sinus syndrome, premature beats, and sinus arrhythmia, one could argue that these could somehow still be included in a PANRE question in a roundabout way.

-Options for Recertification in 2023 Include the New PANRE-Longitudinal Assessment (PANRE-LA) and the Traditional PANRE
+Options for Recertification in 2024 Include the PANRE-Longitudinal Assessment (PANRE-LA) and the Traditional PANRE

 Option 1: The Traditional Proctored PANRE Examination